joaovictorino/microservices-election/README.md

 Build docker images inside the project, tag them with registry name and push to private container registry Azure.
 This version of project has three images to push, CandidatesAPI, VotesAPI and ReportsAPI.

 Now create the databases [Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal) and [CosmosDB API MongoDB](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb/create-mongodb-java).
-And then create [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues).
+Now we need a queue to store the votes, so create [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues).

 At this time, we will host ours containers in [Azure Container Instances](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quickstart-portal).
 When we are using ACI, the simpler way is just run the APIs images, without Proxy Reverse.